OndrejKincl/DuckChess.jl/README.md

 Positions are evaluated at leaf nodes using piece-square tables made for standard chess.
 Weights were obtained from: https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function.
 I only tweaked the static value of pieces (e.g. knights are now worth much more than bishops, which is why Trompowsky Attack is so good).
 I also added a small penalty for midgame knight advancement, so that the engine does not lose them instantly in a futile early attack (it still does).
 Better static evaluation suited for duckchess might come in future.
 In quiesce search, I only consider recaptures.
 (If you read everything so far ... wow.
 Someone reads READMEs?)

 Duck moves are pruned by first playing a <i>null duck move</i>, which removes the duck entirely from the chessboard.
 Afterwards, the engine scouts for the opponent's reply (at a lower depth).
 Only duck moves which prevent this reply (including the opponent's duck placement) are investigated.
 Once a candidate for best duck placement is found at the node, future duck placements must prevent a reply to the best move in addition to the reply of the null duck move.

+If you have ideas how to improve this engine, feel free to start a discussion on GitHub webpage of this project.